-A good way to understand the Appearance palette, is to see it as a window to your object.
+A good way to understand the Appearance panel, is to see it as a window to your object.

 It can happen, that you open some artwork with an object and you can not immediately figure out how it have been build.
 Maybe there are some elements, but you can not choose them separately.
 Looking at the layers palette, it seems like it is only one object with some effects.

-If this is the case, then it is time to open the Appearance palette (Window – Appearance) and have a look inside the object.
+If this is the case, then it is time to open the Appearance panel (Window – Appearance) and have a look inside the object.

 Wow!
 As you can see, theres a lot of things happening there.
 Maybe I overdid it a little bit, but I was playing with the possibilities.

-Let us start with a simple object and have a little overview of the Appearance palette.
+Let us start with a simple object and have a little overview of the Appearance panel.

-For a simple default object with black stroke and white fill the Appearance palette will look like in the image below.
+For a simple default object with black stroke and white fill the Appearance panel will look like in the image below.